 We may share your information with selected third parties including:

-- Business partners, suppliers and sub-contractors for the performance of any contract we enter into with you.
+- business partners, suppliers and sub-contractors for the performance of any contract we enter with you.
 This includes our installation partners who will connect you to our broadband service and operatives who may enter your property to install or repair our network.
-Third party suppliers will only be given access to your information for the purpose and the duration necessary and will be required to comply with our requirements with regard to confidentiality and security of your information.
+Third party suppliers will only be given access to your information for the purpose and the duration necessary and will be required to comply with our requirements regarding confidentiality and security of your information

-- Credit reference agencies for assessing your credit score where this is a condition of us entering into a contract with you.
+- credit reference agencies for assessing your credit score where this is a condition of us entering a contract with you

 We may disclose your information to third parties:

-- If Gigaclear or substantially all of its assets are acquired by a third party, in which case the information we hold about our customers will be one of the transferred assets.
+- if Gigaclear or substantially all its assets are acquired by a third party, in which case the information we hold about our customers will be one of the transferred assets

-- To comply with any legal obligations we have as Electronic Communications Provider.
+- to comply with any legal obligations we have as an Internet Service Provider and an Electronic Communications Provider

-The data that we collect from you is primarily stored and managed in the UK, but some of our systems and other suppliers may transfer, and store your information outside the European Economic Area (“EEA”).
-We will take all steps reasonably necessary to ensure that your data is treated securely and to the same standards as if it were being processed inside the EEA in a way that is compliant with the legislation governing data protection.
+The data that we collect from you is primarily stored and managed in the UK, but some of our systems and other suppliers may transfer and store your information outside UK We will take all steps reasonably necessary to ensure that your data is treated securely and to the same standards as if it were being processed inside the UK in a way that is compliant with all applicable legislation governing data protection and security.